*DISCLOSURE - This post may contain affiliate links however, I will never recommend anything that I do not believe in and/or use myself.

 The Pad fold is by far the easiest fold there is.
 It has also been called the “trifold” which is pretty self-explanatory.
 All you would do is fold the outside panels of the prefold inwards along the seams.
 Then lay the tri-folded prefold inside a waterproof cover or wrap.
 (I prefer the ones with the front and back flap to hold it in place, however it isn’t a necessity).

 Once the prefold is tucked into the waterproof cover, you simply secure the cover onto your baby.
-The best part about this fold is that you won’t have to use a snappi or any other type of fastener since it is held by the diaper cover.
+The best part about this fold is not having to use a snappi or any other type of fastener.
+It is held by the diaper cover.

 I want to give a huge thank you to my adorable models for demonstrating how the prefold cloth diaper works.
-Although Owen was not willing to sit still and let me try them on him, I was able to finish up with Big Sister’s doll who was an awesome sport.
+Owen wasn’t willing to sit still and model them on him, Big Sister’s doll who was an awesome sport.